rsbeaver/My-Reads-App/README.md

 * start the development server with `npm start`.

 ## Dependencies
 - Already installed in the previous section (see Getting Project Started).
+This project relies on (depends on) HTML, CSS, React and JavaScript.

 # How to create a React App #
 You can find more information on how to perform common tasks here.